adpatil2/SNAP/README.md

 ### Overview

-Here we share our code to reproduce SNAP results on both CIFAR-10 (Fig.~2(b,d,f) in the paper) and ImageNet (Fig.~3(b,d,f) in the paper).
+Here we share our code to reproduce SNAP results on both CIFAR-10 (Table 2 in the paper) and ImageNet (Table 4 in the paper).
 We also share corresponding pretrained models to facilitate quick reproduction of our results.

 Importantly, these codes illustrate how SNAP can be employed in a given training setup with minimal modifications and no additional hyperparameter tuning.